Returning to our Roots

 Nursing’s Mission Statement

 The mission of the Nursing program, as an integral part of Bushnell University, is to respond to the higher educational and health care needs of our culturally diverse communities.
 We prepare ethical nurse leaders and educators to lead the way toward continuous improvement in evidence-based healthcare within their complex workplace as well as local and global communities.
-We embrace NCU’s mission to foster wisdom, faith, and service through excellent academic programs grounded in the arts and sciences that demonstrate compassion and respect toward all people served.
+We embrace Bushnell’s mission to foster wisdom, faith, and service through excellent academic programs grounded in the arts and sciences that demonstrate compassion and respect toward all people served.

 Welcome to the School of Nursing